Immunization Frequently Asked Questions (FAQ’s)

 My Hepatitis B serology (Hep B Surface antibody titer) was low (non-immune, non-reactive, <10mIU/mL).
 What do I do?

-If your hepatitis B serology is low, you will need another Hepatitis B vaccination series followed by a repeat blood test for Hepatitis B Surface Antibody serology (4-8 weeks following completion of the series).
+If you have documentation of a prior Hepatitis B series and your Hepatitis B serology is low, you will need another Hepatitis B vaccination followed by a repeat blood test for Hepatitis B Surface Antibody serology (4-8 weeks following completion of the series).
+If you do not have documentation of a prior series, you will need to complete a full series (2 or 3 dose series).
 If you are unable to complete these steps prior to matriculation you will receive temporary compliance and can complete the series and/or blood testing at the Student Health Center after matriculation.

 For students with no prior TB testing or students with a previous negative TB testing an IGRA blood test (either a Quantiferon Gold or T-Spot) OR a 2-step Turberculin Skin Test (also referred to as “TST” or “PPD”) is required.